Parliamentary.ai

 Overview

-This Bill strengthens the rights and entitlements of victims of crime in England and Wales.
-It introduces new statutory rights, expands the role of the Victims' Commissioner, mandates reviews of decisions not to prosecute, establishes homicide reviews in unsolved cases, and creates a duty to report suspected child sexual abuse.
+This Bill enhances rights and entitlements for crime victims in England and Wales.
+It strengthens the victims' code of practice, expands the role of the Victims' Commissioner, introduces homicide reviews, and mandates reporting of suspected child sexual abuse by certain professionals.

 Description

-• Commissioner's Duties: Expanding the Commissioner's role to include assessing area victims' plans, making recommendations, publishing quality standards for victim services, and issuing guidance on homicide reviews.
+The Commissioner's responsibilities expand to include assessing area victims' plans, making recommendations, developing quality standards for victims' services, and providing guidance on homicide reviews.

-• Mandatory Reporting of Child Sexual Abuse: Requiring healthcare professionals, teachers, and social care workers to report suspected cases of child sexual abuse to the police.
+Healthcare professionals, teachers, and social care workers are required to report suspected child sexual abuse to police.
+Safeguarding policies may exempt certain situations.

 Government Spending

-The Bill will likely lead to increased government spending on victim support services, training programs, and the administration of the new mechanisms for review and reporting.
-Specific figures are not provided in the bill text.
+The bill will lead to increased government spending on supporting victims’ services, carrying out homicide reviews, and providing training.
+Exact figures are not specified in the bill text itself.

 Groups Affected

-• The Commissioner for Victims and Witnesses: Takes on expanded responsibilities for monitoring and oversight.
+• Commissioner for Victims and Witnesses: Takes on expanded responsibilities.

 Full Text